Preventing Inferences through Data Dependencies on Sensitive Data: Experimental Evaluation

-The results ``Holoclean (before)'' in Figure \ref{fig:k-den} (b) show that when only sensitive cells are hidden, an adversary such as Holoclean, is able to correctly infer the sensitive cells.
+The results ``Holoclean (before)'' in Figure \ref{fig:holoclean} show that when only sensitive cells are hidden, an adversary such as Holoclean, is able to correctly infer the sensitive cells.
 When additional cells are hidden by \ourapproach, indicated by ``Holoclean (after)'', the maximum precision of Holoclean is $0.15$.
-On the other hand, the weighted sampling employed by the other type of adversary, indicated by ``Weighted Sampling (after) '', could reconstruct between 3\% and 10\% of the sensitive cells.
+On the other hand, the weighted sampling employed by the other type of adversary, indicated by ``Weighted Sampling (after)'', could reconstruct between 3\% and 10\% of the sensitive cells.
 Note that Holoclean uses the learned data correlations (and attribute co-occurrence, domain value frequency) in addition to the explicitly stated data dependencies.
-However, it is only able to marginally improve upon weighted random sampling given the querier view generated by \ourapproach.
+However, it only marginally improves upon weighted sampling given the view generated by \ourapproach.

 \eat{ \begin{itemize} \item Utility plots: each plot: no. of hidden cells v.s no. of policies: full-den, full-den-woMVC, full-den-oblivious: mean + std \\ tax plot, hospital plot \item Performance plots: each plot: runtime vs. no. of policies: three lines\\ tax and hospital\\ two more plots for fan-out of cueset and hidden cells \item Privacy tables: holoclean-constraint-only, percentage of sensitive cells recovered v.s. no of polices: each table: full-den; baseline (hide no additional cells); baseline (hide similar no. of cells randomly); baseline (full-den-oblivious) \\ holoclean-all features for the same set of algos for both tax and hospital \end{itemize} }